 There’s nothing worse for user experience than not being able to open an email.

-Ensure that any email you send is mobile friendly, especially considering that Litmus found that 53% of emails are opened on a mobile device.
-With that many consumers using their mobile devices to receive email, don’t forget that when they click through to make a purchase your site or app should also facilitate sales from on-the-go shoppers.
+Ensure that any email you send is optimized for on-to-go shoppers, especially considering that Litmus found that 53% of emails are opened on a mobile device.
+With that many of your customers using mobile devices to read email, making sure all your Black Friday 2018 deals are mobile-friendly is crucial.

 If you need a way to double check that your email will work for all your users, Litmus allows you to test and optimize your code for different devices.

-Moving Forward With Black Friday Cyber Monday Sales Emails
+Moving Forward With Your Black Friday Deals 2018

-Let us know what’s worked for your holidays campaigns in the past, what you’re trying out this season, or any questions you may have about sending effective sales emails in the comments section.
+Let us know what’s worked for your holiday campaigns in the past, what you’re trying out this season, or any questions you may have about sending effective sales emails in the comments section.